Creating a Professional Email Signature

 LINE 6: Office Phone (cell, toll-free, and fax numbers optional).
 New line for each number.

 LINE 8: Hard Return (empty line for separation)

 - Limit to two or three links.

 - Separate links with pikes (" | ")

 - Use text links only, not graphics or icons, to keep the line short and easier to read.

 LINE 10: Hard Return (empty line for separation)

-LINE 11: (OPTIONAL) Logo if necessary.
+LINE 11: (OPTIONAL) Logo.
 See Using the Hawkeye Logo in your Signature for instructions.

 Example Signature #1